ForgottenArbiter/forgottenarbiter.github.io/_posts/2022-12-03-Poe-Harvest-Mechanics.md

 When a crop is activated, each seed sprouts into a number of monsters of the seed's species:

 * A T4 seed always spawns exactly one boss monster.
-* A T3 seed always spawns rare monsters.
+* A T3 seed always spawns at least one monster.
 * A T1 (low confidence), T2, or T3 seed has a chance to spawn an additional monster equal to the map's increased pack size.
   * If the pack size is over 100%, then the seed always spawns one additional monster and has a chance of spawning 2 additional monsters equal to the percentage that the pack size exceeds 100%.
 * If the Atlas passive "Harvested Plants in Areas have 10% chance to spawn an additional Monster" is allocated, then a T1, T2, or T3 seed has a 10% chance to spawn another additional monster.
 This is completely separate from the monster that may be spawned from pack size.